spykees/Gaia/Readme.md

     pip install -r requirements.txt
     ```

-4. Rename the .env.exemple in [.env](http://_vscodecontentref_/1)  in the root directory of the project and change all the id or token needed
+4. Rename the .env.exemple to [.env](http://_vscodecontentref_/1)  in the root directory of the project and change all the id or token needed

 ## Usage